About Leña Restaurante

 A Chef Anthony Walsh creation, Leña pays homage to his Argentinian mother-in-law, Elena.
 He has drawn great culinary inspiration and embodies what he experiences in her kitchen.
 This passionate food philosophy brings people together.

 Imaginative yet rooted in tradition, Leña’s cuisine showcases the vibrant essence of South American cooking, with unique Spanish and Italian influences.
-Along with our stylish design, warm character, and lively tunes, it promotes a “live to eat” ethos and fosters a convivial spirit at the table.
+Along with our stylish design, warm character, and lively tunes, we promote a “live to eat” ethos and fosters a convivial spirit at the table.
 Above all, Leña celebrates authentic, flavourful food and drink enjoyed amongst old and new friends.

 Photo by Foodism Toronto